-We have been breeding horses in our family as long as I remember.
-We originally came from Switzerland, where my grandfather bred Freiberger’s.
-In Switzerland I started training when I was 20 years old and as soon as I felt confident, decided to compete.
+Breeding horses has been in our family as long as I remember.
+We came from Switzerland, my grandfather in Switzerland bred Freiberger’s.
+In Switzerland I started training when I was 20 years old.
+I soon got good and decided to compete.